Code-Institute-Submissions/TravelSafeMalariaMap/README.md

 The goal of the project is to be informative and easy to read.
 Different colors are used to illustrate the three types of prevention types of prevention measures.
-From green to orange the colors illustrate the transition from simple prevention method sto more advannced ones.
+From green to orange the colors illustrate the transition from simple prevention methods to more advanced ones.

 ----
 ## Wireframe

-The wireframe for this project is under images folder.
+The wireframes for this project is under images folder.

 ----
 ## Features